-DoE HPPTCL HPPCL HPSEBL HIMURJA HPSLDC habitats and physical monitoring for an effortless cultural resources data of execution of projects is the program. lacking. &S management systems are • • • •• - er operational practices under • • • • • vastes, and otherwise danger ous materials under the tion or rehabilitation of infrast ructure located in areas pron e to natural hazards.
-SOCIAL ASSESSMENT: 1 Adequate legal provisions Adequate legal provisions Adequate legal provisions Adequate legal provisions Adequate legal provisions HPSLDC has staff on in the national and state in the national and state in the national and state in the national and state in the national and state secondment so their laws which are a part of the laws which are a part of the laws which are a part of the laws which are a part of the laws which are a part of the grievances and day to day bid documents for all bid documents for all bid documents for all bid documents for all bid documents for all work issues are handled by projects.
+DoE HPPTCL HPPCL HPSEBL HIMURJA HPSLDC habitats and physical 133.5 monitoring for an effortless cultural resources data of execution of projects is the program. lacking. the programm idening.
+Core Principle #3: Program E &S management systems are designed to protect public an d worker safety against the po otential risks associated with (a) the construction and/or er operational practices under • tion or rehabilitation of infrast , SOCIAL ASSESSMENT: Adequate legal provisions Adequate legal provisions Adequate legal provisions Adequate legal provisions Adequate legal provisions HPSLDC has staff on in the national and state in the national and state in the national and state in the national and state in the national and state secondment so their laws which are a part of the laws which are a part of the laws which are a part of the laws which are a part of the laws which are a part of the grievances and day to day bid documents for all bid documents for all bid documents for all bid documents for all bid documents for all work issues are handled by projects.
 There is a gap in projects.
 Labour records projects.
 Labour records projects.
 Labour records projects.
 Labour records the parent employer.
 It is the tracking and reporting are maintained at site and are maintained at site and are maintained at site and are maintained at site and recommended that SLDC on sites, labour conditions, monthly reports monthly reports monthly reports monthly reports creates an internal forum any cases of labour law submitted.
 It is ensured submitted. submitted. submitted. to discuss concerns and violation, gender-based that Contractor has GRM complaints in a timely and violence.
 There is also an for workers/labour and its Absence of clear systems Absence of clear systems Absence of clear systems accessible manner.
 In absence of systems for risk records are also and capacities to map and capacities to map and capacities to map addition, SLDC can create assessment of labour influx maintained. social risks and track social social risks and track social social risks and track social avenues to increase and impact on host outcomes. outcomes. outcomes. women staff which is only 4 communities. percent now.
-ENT: The nature of activities is is wastes and dangerous mate rials in any of these Program activities.
-Though there exist risk since activities are located - • The agency has integral Project specific HPSEBL has a safety No measures of Not applicable DoE promotes and systems workers and public compliances on public and manual and safety officers monitoring and evaluation guide/direct project safety.
+ENT: The nature of activities is • s wastes and dangerous mate rials in any of these Program activities.
+Though there exist risk since activities are located The agency has integral Project specific HPSEBL has a safety No measures of Not applicable DoE promotes and systems workers and public compliances on public and manual and safety officers monitoring and evaluation guide/direct project safety.
 It also has worker safety including are in place and the of environmental concerns developer to ensures the procedures to manage risk assessment and program will further and conditions including use of good international hazardous waste and toxic disaster response systems strengthen the existing disaster mitigation is found practices in risk assessment chemicals as mandated are there.
 It is already part system and make them at HIMURJA and disaster mitigation.
 In under provisions.
 All these of bid / contract project or activity present practice Project systems will be integrated in documents. independent.
 There will be The program will support Developers keep provisions "Environmental Social provisions for public and the agency to develop for Contractor to impart Policy Procedures (ESPPs)". worker safety as part of the systems to address public necessary systems on It is already part of bid / contract documents. and worker safety workers and community bid/contract documents. concerns and also climate